The Hidden Cost of Family Phone Tag in Home Care

 Phone tag in home care is not just one unanswered call.
 It is a chain: a missed call, a callback, a voicemail, a return voicemail, a text to confirm the voicemail was received.
 Each link in that chain pulls a staff member out of whatever they were doing.

-For a mid-sized agency with 40 active clients and multiple family contacts per client, conservative estimates put the phone tag burden at 8 to 12 staff hours per week.
+Agency staff report that inbound family communications, calls, callbacks, and voicemails, can consume three to five hours of office time per day.
 That is time spent not on scheduling, not on caregiver support, not on intake.
 Just on tracking down answers to questions that should already be visible.

 The multi-sibling problem